SeattleSal/burger/README.md

 * [License](#license)

 ## Description
 Burger is an application that is a burger logger using MySQL, Node, Express, Handlebars and a custom made ORM.
 It utilizes MVC design pattern.
+Bootstrap was used as a CSS framework.

 ## Dependencies
 The dependencies are [express](http://expressjs.com/) for the web framework, [express-handlebars](https://www.npmjs.com/package/express-handlebars) for the views and [mysql](https://www.npmjs.com/package/mysql) for the database.
 There is a `package.json` included, the following commands should be run to install dependencies: